 7. Purina Pro Plan Sport 30/20 Salmon & Rice

-Compared to chicken-based formulas, this option prioritizes fish protein and added probiotics.
-The tradeoff is that some dogs may prefer or tolerate other flavors better.
+Compared to chicken-based formulas, this option offers a different protein source and added digestive support.
+The tradeoff is that some dogs may prefer or do better on poultry-based diets.

 - Fish-based protein source